naml3i/testmirror/node/README.md

   }
 ```

+The autocreate function extra processing should be idempotent.
+Indeed, a common way to reset client credentials is to remove the corresponding record in haut_user, which induces to re-run the autocreate process.
+Besides, the client might fail to catch the next password, and thus re-run the autocreate process.
+Most of the SQL INSERT requests run in that function should finish with `on conflict do nothing`.

 ### `defaultUsers`

 An array of users to be created along with tables hauth_users and hauth_roles.
 This is intended for initing apps; These accounts can then be modified or deleted, and will not be recreated at each server startup.